-Fundraising costs - The University incurred fundraising costs of approximately \$398,000 and \$499,000 for the years ended June 30, 2017 and 2016, respectively, which are included in institutional support on the statements of activities.
+Fundraising costs - The University incurred fundraising costs of approximately \$508,000 and \$398,000 for the years ended June 30, 2018 and 2017, respectively, which are included in institutional support on the statements of activities.

 Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are issued.
 The University recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including the estimates inherent in the process of preparing the financial statements.
-The University's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position but arose after the statement of financial position date and before financial statements are to be issued.
+The University's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position date and before financial statements are to be issued.